-Media Design 10 - Production Graphics (Student interest)
+Media Design 10 - (Student interest)

-Students who are interested in learning about graphic design, commercial art, and website design will find that opportunity in Production Graphics 10.
+Students who are interested in learning about graphic design, commercial art, and website design will find that opportunity in Media Design.
 As the name implies, we will be producing the products we make in the Design Studio.
-This course is for anyone who wants to work both by hand and on the computer to problem solve design challenges.
+This course is for anyone who wants to work both by hand and on the computer to solve design challenges.
+Student's focus in three main areas of media production.
+2D business graphics cover branding and logos.
+3D CAD modelling skills allow students to "print" prototypes.
+Finally, New Media gives students the opportunity to explore their interests in motion graphics.

-Media Design 11 - Computer Aided Design & Manufacturing (Student interest)
+Media Design 11 - (Future Consideration)

-While we will still brainstorm and prototype with pen and paper, in CAD/CAM, or computer based design and manufacturing, we learn to use the computer and professional digital applications to realize our designs.
 This course is primarily for those students who wish to learn how to model in 3D.
 People use 3D models for game design, special effects in movies, building houses and skyscrapers, making toys, etc. Though this is a rigorous course, it is also great for students wishing to hone strong problem solving and digital literacy skills.
+Student's focus in three main areas of media production.
+2D business graphics cover branding and logos.
+3D CAD modelling skills allow students to "print" prototypes.
+Finally, New Media gives students the opportunity to explore their interests in motion graphics.